-Introducing a toddler to eating clean diet is much easier than having an older child to do.
-The best is to get your small ones have lots of juiced veggies and fruits.
+Introducing a toddler to eating a clean diet is much easier than having an older child to do.
+The best is to get your small ones to have lots of juiced veggies and fruits.
 Since they are too young to understand one from another and effectually their eating habits are in your hands, you can set the ball rolling towards clean eating without much struggle or difficulty.

-Getting your tweens to be as complacent is bit too much to ask.
+Getting your tweens to be as complacent is a bit too much to ask.
 By this age they have tasted the junks and have developed tastes of their own, they have their own list of likes and dislikes.
 The smart thing to do here is make sure that their elements of interest are part of the changeover process especially vegetables, fruits and unprocessed food that they love to eat.

 The teenager can prove to be either supportive or problematic.
 If they have been into healthy eating from the beginning and understand the importance of having a healthy diet, you will have a champion supporter at home.
 But if they are used to eating junkies and fries, chances are that you would have to set-up strict discipline rules to ensure that clean foods are consumed by them.
 Plus the fact that they have money to spend and can go out for a sinful bite makes your task more difficult.

 Obviously replacing their favourite snacks and tasty processed food by veggies and fruits is not going to be easy.
 It requires a plan, a schedule, and having everyone follow it with discipline and restraint.
 Few essential steps in moving your entire family to clean eating diet are:-

 - Plan the meals.
 When you plan, you make sure that the required items are stocked up for the week.
 Since clean eating is all about eliminating the consumption of junk and fried food, planning healthy meals will prove to be effective in tackling all types of cravings and desires that the family may feel towards trash food.